msiddalingaiah/logisim_evo/Foundations/README.md

 ![Automata Theory](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a2/Automata_theory.svg/330px-Automata_theory.svg.png)

  The counter, shift register, and Fibonacci calculator above were all [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine), meaning they simply move from one state to another based on fixed logic.
-They are not capable of reading and executing instructions from a rulebook.
+They are not capable of reading and executing instructions from a rulebook, so they are not Turing complete.
 Still, they can be surprisingly powerful.
 In fact, early video games such as [Atari Pong](https://www.arcade-museum.com/manuals-videogames/P/PongSchematics.pdf) were sophisticated state machines made from discrete TTL logic, no microprocessor involved!
-Memory in those days was expensive, so state machines made economic sense in these applications.
+Memory in those days was expensive, so state machines made economic sense in these cost critical applications.

-We will skip over the [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) as it's not relavent to our goals here, but I encourage you to learn about it.
+We will skip over the [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) as it's not relevant to our goals here, but I encourage you to learn about it.
 It's a facinating subject.

 Stay tuned!